MarinaHesham/MarinaHesham/README.md

 - 👋 Hi, I’m Marina Neseem
 - :school: I am a PhD student at Brown University
 - 👀 I am interested in Machine Learning and Edge Intelligence
-- 🌱 I’m currently learning how to optimize Machine Learning algorithms for Constrained Devices
+- 🌱 I’m currently working on optimizing Machine Learning algorithms for Constrained Devices for various applications
 - 📫 Reach out to me at marina_neseem@brown.edu if you want to chat about research or potential collaboration

 <!---